W-Tran/uplift-modelling/README.md

 **Notes/Future work**

-- I am still in the process of reviewing the literature through seminal papers and their references in order to gain a better understanding of how these models actually train and make predictions, my understanding of these models is still rather rudimentary
+- I am still in the process of reviewing the literature in order to gain a better understanding of how these models actually train and make predictions, my understanding of these models is still relatively rudimentary
 - Non-clinical datasets are limited and are usually [heavily anonymized](http://ailab.criteo.com/criteo-uplift-prediction-dataset/) which makes experimenting with these models difficult!
-- I am by no means an expert in uplift modelling, it is something I hope to study more in the future.

 <p align="center"><img src="data/figures/cumulative_lift.png" width=750></p>
 <p align="center"><img src="data/figures/visit_rate_by_model.png" width=750></p>